Skip to main content

 3. Future-proof technology (all-electric infrastructure)

-4. Tax credits reduce initial cost gap
+4. State incentives may reduce initial cost gap

 5. One system for heating + cooling (simpler, less maintenance)